 At National Drug Screening, we contract with over 3000 nationwide facilities that offer breath alcohol testing.
 Blood alcohol testing is an accurate alcohol test to determine impairment.
 It is an invasive test as blood must be drawn.
 It is also not always easy to find a qualified phlebotomist to properly draw the blood and properly package it for testing at a laboratory.
 Urine alcohol testing becomes very complicated, see below for more on urine alcohol testing.

-To purchase alcohol test panel from National Drug Screening, order online or give us a call at 866-843-4545 to schedule an alcohol and/or drug test near you.
+To purchase an alcohol test panel from National Drug Screening, order online or give us a call at 866-843-4545 to schedule an alcohol and/or drug test near you.
+Breath alcohol testing is the most often used alcohol test to determine current impairment.
+EtG alcohol testing does not measure current impairment but does measure recent consumption of alcohol going back up to 80 hours when testing with urine and up to 90 days when testing with hair.

 Common Alcohol Test Panels